joshrands/adhoc-routing-framework/README.md

 Author: Josh Rands

+## To Do
+1. Add functions for generating RREQ
+2. Add functions for generating RREP
+3. Add functions for generating RERR
+4. Add TTL for RREQ dissemination
+5. Add AODVRoutingTable updates

 ## Running the code

 This code is currently stand alone classes, but I added test.cc to so we can test while we develop.